gopi-suvanam/gopi-suvanam.github.io/_posts/2020-06-07-Flavours-of-Libertarianism.md

 ---
 layout: post
 title: Flavours of libertarianism
+description: Libertarianism is a political philosophy that prioritizes individual freedom and liberty.
+There are several nuances to it though.
 ---
 Political discourse requires much more nuance than the current left-right divide that all views are split into.
 As a construct, the left-right divide is an easy to understand framework for political discussions.
 But the single dimensional spectrum has become out dated.
 ![1D Political Spectrum](/assets/images/post_images/1d_political_spectrum.webp)